 A major theme of my research concerns the impacts of innovation, and how new types of prize contests might improve incentives and inform the flow of new technology for African agriculture.

-The latest on this is a May 2012 essay entitled Transformational Incentives for USAID’s Frontiers in Development book and conference; with related CGD paper by Kim Elliott.
+The latest on this is a July 2014 blog post on the AgResults website, and an earlier May 2012 essay entitled Transformational Incentives for USAID’s Frontiers in Development book and conference; with related CGD paper by Kim Elliott.
 Those applications draw on a much more general research paper on theoretical predictions and experimental results in artificial contests and laboratory competitions, summarized in these presentation slides.

 More details on the history and motivation for new kinds of contests comes from an IFPRI Discussion Paper entitled Accelerating Innovation which describes the history and economics of innovation incentives, and shows how African agriculture could benefit from a new kind of technology contest in which proportional cash payments would be made to innovators after their technologies are adopted, like a royalty payment for non-market services.
 Prize rewards would be strictly proportional to the extent of adoption and impact, using verifiable data from controlled experiments and farm surveys to document which new techniques work best in what areas.

 An earlier journal article, Paying for Prosperity: How and Why to Invest in Agricultural R&D for Africa motivates the idea in terms of what’s needed for poverty alleviation in Africa.
 My first article on this subject was in 2003, entitled Research Prizes: A Mechanism to Reward Agricultural Innovation in Low-Income Regions.